frankelavsky/academic_homepage/_posts/2025-01-29-play-testing-streetrat.md

 In my game the hardest puzzle will involve players getting everything they can and then *intentionally* going *back* to jail so that they can open the jail door with their new tool and new skill.
 But my biggest worry is whether folks can actually figure this out!

 ### My play-test hypotheses:
+These are my "questions" that I intend to "test" by observing the players and (in some cases) following up with further questions:
 - This will be fun for someone who likes getting into trouble, but you probably need to be comfortable with "stealing" and "going to jail for your crimes"
 - Someone might not find the game fun if they aren't familiar enough with text games in general (they can be a bit clunky at first)
 - The main puzzle (going back to jail on purpose in order to break into the palace) might be too hard to figure out with the current level of signposting I have